Kansattica/msync/MANUAL.md

 ```

 - The scripts folder has a file called `quickpost.sh` that helps automate this process for simple posts.
 Run `source quickpost.sh` to enable it.
 After it's been sourced, typing `qpost` at the shell will create a temporary file, open it in your `$EDITOR` and automatically enqueue it.
-- `qpost` will prefill the file with any command line arguments it gets. `qpost hello there` will open a file containing `hello there`.
-This works for simple posts, but be wary of any punctuation that might get mangled by the shell.
+- `qpost` takes the same command line arguments as `msync gen`. `qpost -b "hello there"` will open a post prefilled with `hello there` in the body. `qpost --cw food` will open a post already content-warned with `food`.
 - You need not use `msync gen` to generate post files. `msync` will happily queue and send any text file you pass to `msync queue post`.
 - `msync queue post` will copy the files you specify into your `msync_accounts` folder, so don't feel obligated to keep them around after you queue them.
 - `msync` does *not* copy attachments when you queue them.
 Attachment paths are converted to absolute file paths and uploaded in place when you `msync sync` up next.